HBRGTech/daisy/README.md

 If you are on a Unix based machine or an OSX based Mac, the setup is pretty easy.

 1. Clone the [daisy Github repo](https://github.com/HBRGTech/daisy)
+2. Also clone all submodules by running `git submodule update —init`
-2. Open a terminal and run the init script: `./bin/daisy-init.sh`
+3. Open a terminal and run the init script: `./bin/daisy-init.sh`
-3. If you get 'permission denied' run 'chmod 755 ./bin/daisy-init.sh'
+4. If you get 'permission denied' run 'chmod 755 ./bin/daisy-init.sh'
-4. Go to http://daisy.pattern.lab/pattern-lab in a web browser on the computer running vagrant.
+5. Go to http://daisy.pattern.lab in a web browser on the computer running vagrant.

 ### Windows

 Daisy is only supported on Windows 7 and above.
 If you are using Windows XP, please ensure that you have the [Windows Power Shell](http://support.microsoft.com/kb/968929/en-us) installed.

 1. Clone the [daisy Github repo](https://github.com/HBRGTech/daisy)
+2. Also clone all submodules by running `git submodule update —init`
-2. Run the installer batch script: `./bin/daisy-init.bat`
+3. Run the installer batch script: `./bin/daisy-init.bat`
-3. Go to http://daisy.pattern.lab/pattern-lab in a web browser on the computer running vagrant (may launch automatically).
+4. Go to http://daisy.pattern.lab/ in a web browser on the computer running vagrant (may launch automatically).

 ## Vagrant Primer